 OPM Data Breach

 On July 15th, a plaintiff filed a putative class action against the Office of Personnel Management (OPM) over the agency’s recently announced data breaches, arguing that OPM failed for years to address vulnerabilities in its cybersecurity.
 According to the complaint, the plaintiff, a former U.S. attorney’s office employee, argues that OPM disregarded known deficiencies in its security systems made apparent by its Office of Inspector General, which resulted in data breaches that exposed approximately 21.1 million current, former, and prospective federal employees.
-Specifically, the plaintiff states that, “[s]ince at least 2007, the OPM has been on notice of significant deficiencies in its cyber security protocol, ” adding that, “[d]espite the fact that the OPM handles massive amounts of private, sensitive, and confidential information of federal applicants and related non-applicants, the OPM failed to take steps to remedy those deficiencies.”
+Specifically, the plaintiff states that, “[s]ince at least 2007, the OPM has been on notice of significant deficiencies in its cyber security protocol, ” adding that, “[d]espite the fact that the OPM handles massive amounts of private, sensitive, and confidential information of federal candidates and related non-candidates, the OPM failed to take steps to remedy those deficiencies.”